 Under the radar and into the window: flight altitudes and collision risk for American Woodcock

-Target: Ornithological Applications
+Target: Ornithological ApplicationsA

 Abstract

 While bird migration altitudes are increasingly well described, low altitude migrations (<200m above ground level) have received less focus, in large part due to the difficulty in studying these altitudes with conventional weather radar.
 Studies using transmitters and dataloggers can detect use of low altitudes by nocturnal migrants, however, and certain species may be more prone to fly at low altitudes than others.
 The American Woodcock (Scolopax minor) has long been considered a low altitude migrant due to its frequent collisions with buildings, and mortality during migration may be contributing to population declines.
-We investigated migratory flight altitudes of woodcock and examined how those flight altitudes compare to the altitudinal distributions of common airspace obstacles, using satellite transmitters deployed on woodcock in 2020–2024.
-These transmitters recorded nocturnal GPS locations with altitude readings at 12–1 am Eastern Time during fall and spring migrations.
-We used a model (implemented using Bayesian Markov Chain Monte Carlo) to identify whether each of these locations was recorded on the ground or during a migratory flight and describe the distribution of migratory flight altitudes.
-We found that woodcock fly at mean altitudes of 364m (95% credible interval: 300–432m), flying higher during spring (mean: 428m, 95% CRI: 326–539m) than fall (mean: 312m, 95% CRI: 239–398m), and with similar flight altitudes between adults (mean: 400m, 95% CRI: 301–516m) and juveniles (mean: 344m, 95% CRI: 270–430m).
+We investigated migratory flight altitudes of woodcock using satellite transmitters deployed on woodcock in 2020–2024, and examined how flight altitudes compare to the altitudinal distributions of common airspace obstacles.
+Transmitters recorded nocturnal GPS locations with altitude readings at 12–1 am Eastern Time during fall and spring migrations.
+We implemented a model using Bayesian Markov Chain Monte Carlo to identify whether locations were recorded on the ground or during flight, and describe the distribution of flight altitudes while correcting for potential error in altitudinal readings.
+We found that woodcock fly at mean altitudes of 364m (95% credible interval of the mean value: 300–432m), flying higher during spring (mean: 428m, 95% CRI: 326–539m) than fall (mean: 312m, 95% CRI: 239–398m).
+Flight altitudes were similar for adults (mean: 400m, 95% CRI: 301–516m) and juveniles (mean: 344m, 95% CRI: 270–430m).
 Woodcock mean flight altitudes were frequently lower than could be observed using weather radar (33% of observations), and 47% of observations fell within the altitude range of at least one airspace obstacle.
 Our results suggest that woodcock fly at altitudes lower than most nocturnal migrants, while likely contributes to their vulnerability to obstacle collisions.
-Further study on low altitude flights, especially among species known for disproportionate collisions with obstacles, may allow us to better understand the circumstances that result in obstacle collisions and implement mitigation strategies to reduce bird mortality.
+Further study on low altitude flights, especially among species known for disproportionate collisions with obstacles, may allow us to better understand the circumstances that result in obstacle collisions and can inform mitigation strategies to reduce bird mortality.

 1 Introduction

 The study of avian migratory flights has made substantial progress in the 21st century, in large part due to advances in radar ornithology and the widespread availability of weather radar data (Bridge et al. 2011).
 These studies have allowed us to describe the altitudinal distributions of nocturnal avian migrants, and examine how those altitudes shift in response to wind, weather, and artificial light during migration (Bauer et al. 2019).
-These studies have primarily focused on altitudes >200m above ground level (a.g.l.), at which birds spend most of their migratory flights.
-However, altitudes <200m are particularly relevant to avian mortality during migration, as it is at these altitudes at which most obstacles which could cause collisions occur.
-Major sources of mortality which occur in this height range include buildings (365–988 million bird collisions per year, Loss et al. 2014), wind turbines (234 thousand bird collisions per year, Loss et al. 2013), and communication towers (4–5 million bird collisions per year, Gehring et al. 2011).
-Identifying the frequency of avian flight locations which fall within the altitudinal range of these obstacles is an important aspect of measuring avian vulnerability to these obstacles and directing conservation efforts appropriately.
+These studies have primarily focused on altitudes >200m above ground level (a.g.l.), at which most birds are assumed to spend the bulk of their migratory flights.
+However, altitudes <200m are particularly relevant to avian mortality during migration, as it is at these altitudes at which most obstacles which pose collision risk occur, including buildings (365–988 million bird collisions per year, Loss et al. 2014), wind turbines (234 thousand bird collisions per year, Loss et al. 2013), and communication towers (4–5 million bird collisions per year, Gehring et al. 2011).
+Identifying how frequently avian flight occurs within the altitudinal range of these obstacles is an important aspect of measuring avian vulnerability and directing conservation efforts.